| |

 My thought was to buy the full drapes and hem them to the size of the window.
 Then I’d get my pinch pleats without sewing!

-What You’ll Need to make cafe curtains with pinch pleats
+What You’ll Need to make DIY cafe curtains with pinch pleats

 Prepping to Make half curtains

-Once hung, I marked the curtains where I wanted them to end on the windowsill.
+Once hung, I marked each curtain panel where I wanted them to end on the window sill with extra for the bottom seam allowance.
 But before I did that I made sure the tension rod was level so they wouldn’t be uneven.

 leveling a curtain rod